vincent-peugnet/wcms/README.md

 PHP development
 ---------------

+You can easily run a dev server using the `serve` target:

+    make serve

 There is an error reporting debug mode using [Whoops](https://github.com/filp/whoops).
 It can be enabled by setting the value of `debug` in `config.json` to one of [editors supported by Whoops](https://github.com/filp/whoops/blob/master/docs/Open%20Files%20In%20An%20Editor.md).

 JS development